 While most of the world turned them away, Shanghai accepted approximately 18,000 Jewish refugees fleeing Europe between 1933 and 1941.
-This museum features documents, personal items, films and photographs that document their lives.
+The Shanghai Jewish Refugees Museum features documents, personal items, films and photographs that document their lives.

 The museum houses the Ohel Moshe Synagogue building, two exhibition halls and a courtyard.
 In the courtyard stands a 111-foot long copper wall, designed by Chinese artist He Ning.
 It is a memorial to 13, 732 refugees whose names are etched in the wall.
 Sculptures of six figures representing faith, suffering, love, determination, light and hope are also featured.

 Located in what was the Jewish Quarter in the Tilanqiao Historic Area of Hongkou district, during the WW II Japanese occupation it was known as the Shanghai Ghetto.